gregsaun/rpi3_media/README.md

 # rpi3_media
-All configuration necessary to install a media center on my Raspberry Pi
+All config and doc to install a media center on my Raspberry Pi

-Here is a list of software and hardware I install:
+Here is a list of software and hardware used:
 - osmc for movies
-- mpd for music (I don't like osmc music android clients)
+- mpd for music (I don't like osmc Android clients)
 - IQaudio DAC Pro extension board
 - soft shutdown script with external button and power led indicator soldered on GPIO (use interrupt)